 Drones are everywhere.
 But to legally use footage or stills taken from a drone or ‘UAV’ (Unmanned Aerial Vehicle) commercially, you need to make sure the person who shot the material has a Civil Aviation Authority Permission for Commercial Operations(PFCO) and is appropriately insured.
-That’s where we come in.
+That’s where I come in.

-Before flying, NVC will assess the airspace – contacting air traffic control where necessary, carry out a full risk assessment and make sure all safety precautions are in place.
+Before flying, I will assess the airspace – contacting air traffic control where necessary, carry out a full risk assessment and make sure all safety precautions are in place.
 Only then can we get airborne to grab those killer drone shots.

 So whether you’re an estate agent in County Durham, structural engineer in Middlesbrough, a property developer Sunderland, hotelier in Northumberland or broadcaster covering the North East, you’re in qualified hands with Newcastle Video Company.

 I’ll also travel further, offering drone operator hire and aerial photography and videography in North Yorkshire, Cumbria, Scotland and anywhere in the UK.
 Get in touch for prices.